Basivertebral Nerve Ablation and Other New Back Pain Procedures

 Sleep apnea often gets treated like a switch that’s either on or off.
 You have it, you treat it medically, end of story.
 Real life doesn’t work that way.
 While lifestyle changes won’t cure sleep apnea, evidence shows they can reduce symptoms, improve sleep quality, and make standard treatments easier to live with.
 For many people, those small changes add up in ways that actually feel noticeable.

-Healthcare & In… 4 min read
+Sleep Disorders 4 min read